jmcklondonuk/drawio_enterprise_architect_integration/README.md

 Future work
 -----------
 This plug-in is good enough for my needs.
-Feel free to reuse it, fork it, modify it, etc. but please mention when your work will be based on Jack McKenzie's EA plug-in.
+Feel free to reuse it, fork it, modify it, etc. but please mention when your code will be based on Jack McKenzie's EA plug-in.